nrgoutham/ElevatorSprintBootApplication/README.md

 # Elevator design Using REST

+This service is responsible for handling a fictional building's Elevator operations.
+User of the service will be able to summon an elevator for a particular building they are in and then interact with that elevator through API requests.
+Once in the elevator, they will be able to select a floor for the elevator to take them to.

 This Project uses SpringBoot and Rest Design to implement below Use cases.

 - Add a user